bright/new-www/content/projects/breaking-free-from-high-fees-restaurant-delivery-drivers-app.md

     label: Years of collaboration
   - number: "2"
     label: iOS and Android apps for drivers
-  - label: months from the idea to the release on Android
+  - label: from the idea to the release on Android
-    number: "3"
+    number: 3 months
 tags:
   - customized software
   - mobile app